Heidi Baer-Postigo, Academic Director

 Fernando Huanacuni, Protocol Ambassador in the Bolivian Ministry of Foreign Affairs

-Fernando Huanacuni was selected by President Evo Morales as the Protocol Ambassador in the Bolivian Ministry of Foreign Affairs, the position he currently holds.
+Fernando Huanacuni was selected by President Evo Morales as the protocol ambassador in the Bolivian Ministry of Foreign Affairs, the position he currently holds.
 He is an Aymara lawyer and has been initiated by Aymara elders in Andean cosmovisión as an Aymara spiritual leader.
 He is the founder of a martial arts school in Bolivia and for several years hosted a national television program on Andean cosmovisión.

 Kathryn Ledebur studied Andean history at FLACSO in Quito, Ecuador.
 She has collaborated with a series of human rights and drug policy organizations in the United States and Latin America.
-Since 1997, she has worked at the Andean Information Network (AIN), an organization dedicated to investigation, analysis, education, and dialogue on the impacts of US-funded counterdrug policy in Cochabamba, Bolivia and has been AIN’s director since 1999.
+Since 1997, she has worked at the Andean Information Network (AIN), an organization dedicated to investigation, analysis, education, and dialogue on the impacts of US-funded counterdrug policy in Cochabamba, Bolivia, and has been AIN’s director since 1999.
 She is the author of numerous articles as well as the chapter on Bolivia in the book Drugs and Democracy in Latin America (2003).

 Roberto Mamani Mamani, Artist

 Roberto Mamani Mamani, of Aymara origin, is one of Bolivia's most highly recognized artists.
 His beautiful and very colorful works of art are collected and exhibited worldwide.
-He has won numerous national and international awards and his paintings are known best for their vibrant colors and the intense emotions they both exude and evoke.
+He has won numerous national and international awards, and his paintings are known best for their vibrant colors and the intense emotions they both exude and evoke.

 Felix Muruchi, Lecturer and El Alto Excursion Coordinator

 Activist Felix Muruchi studied law at the Public University of El Alto.
 He was born near one of Bolivia's major tin mining centers in 1946, began work in the mines as a teenager, and rose to become a union leader.
 He was imprisoned and twice forced into exile before returning to Bolivia in 1985, where he continues to be an activist as well as a social science researcher.
-He is the co-author of two books, Pochos Rojos and an autobiography of his life.
+He is the co-author of two books: Pochos Rojos and an autobiography of his life.
 He is currently leading a research team on the topic of indigenous community justice systems in Bolivia.

 Rafael Puente, History Lecturer

 Rafael Puente is one of the most prominent figures in Bolivia’s intellectual, educational, and political arenas.
 He was selected by President Evo Morales to serve as interim governor of Cochabamba in 2008 and as vice minister of the government in 2006.
-From 1989-92 he was a national congressman for the department of Cochabamba.
+From 1989 to 1992, he was a national congressman for the department of Cochabamba.
 He has over 40 years of experience as an educator in both formal and informal settings.
 He has served as professor, advisor, and evaluator for many prestigious institutions and organizations in Bolivia and abroad.
 He has written several books and has led many research projects, including founding and directing CIPCA, one of Bolivia’s most prominent centers for the research and promotion of campesinos in Santa Cruz.
 He is an active and passionate promoter of popular rural education and is currently responsible for the MAS government’s “Mobile School” for the political formation of social organizations.

 Oscar Olivera, Activist and Author